Harm Reduction Rant + Repost: The Latin Times, "RFK Jr. to End 'Godsend' Narcan Program"

 We don’t need wook cheerleaders.
 We need counselors.

-Fortunately, harm reduction is doing the best job towards policy change.
+Harm reduction is doing the best job towards policy change.
 Legalization, one aspect of harm reduction orgs, would save more lives than Narcan ever could.
 Regulating substances means purity standards, better labels and, in turn, less deaths.
 Taxes should be used to offset negative externalities (cigs in some states have an $8 tax!).
 Without legalization, we can’t tax drugs to fund rehab.
 We can’t put warning labels on containers.
-If someone’s using so often that it’s hurting them, their dealer should be the one pointing them to rehab.
-But street dealers are far more likely to think about consequences for reporting drugs than their client’s health.
-So we can’t track when casual use turns to addiction.
+We can’t build the recovery centers in areas that need them.

 Original article.
 It’s a short one.
 No clue why Latin Times is one of the few papers picking up this important story.